zordicom/crisp_controllers/docs/index.md

 Our controllers incorporate friction compensation, joint limit avoidance, and error clipping, and have been validated on the Franka Robotics FR3 manipulator.

 Designed for fast integration and real-time control, our implementation lowers the barrier to deploying learning-based algorithms on `ROS2`-compatible platforms.

+_**On "CRISP"**:_ "CRISP" reflects our design philosophy behind the package: a concise, to-the-point implementation for easy deployment and integration in other software stacks.

 ## Features